Bulat-Ziganshin/EasyProtoBuf/codegen/README.md

 `{0}` and `{1}` are replaced by the key and value types.
 If no placeholders are present, `<{0},{1}>` is appended.
 Include the corresponding container header before the generated header.

 Codegen supports scalar, enum and message map values.
-Enum values are represented as `int32_t`.
+Enum fields and map values use generated unscoped C++ enum types; top-level enums are emitted before messages, while nested enums are emitted in their owning structure before fields and nested messages that use them.
+Aliases and negative values are preserved.
 Message-valued maps may use either top-level or nested message types.

-Nested enum declarations are parsed, but Codegen does not yet emit C++ enum definitions; enum fields continue to use the existing `int32_t` representation.
+Singular enum fields are initialized to their explicit schema default when present, or to the enum's first declared value otherwise.
+A default from an enum nested in another message is qualified with that owning C++ message type.

 ## Code insertion points